Madhumathi-2009/Dhanus_Kitchen/README.md

 A digital menu and customer engagement application for our food stall.

-The main purpose of this app is to help customers easily view the **daily menu**, available **combos**, **special offers**, and contact us for **bulk orders**.
+The main purpose of this app is to help customers easily view the **daily menu**, available **combos**, **special offers**, communicate with the shop through an **inbuilt chat box**, and provide **feedback**.

 The app will initially focus on displaying the menu and building a digital connection with our existing customers.

 ## 🎯 Project Goal

-Currently, many customers call the shop to ask:
+Currently, many customers contact the shop to ask:

 > "What is today's menu?"